Humble Del Bosque keeps Spain's feet on the ground

 At Euro 2012, he showed his determination to stick to his guns over team tactics.

-He refused to play a recognised striker in many of the matches despite plenty of criticism, and preferred a link-up player with an eye for goal like Cesc Fabregas.
+He refused to play a recognized striker in many of the matches despite plenty of criticism, and preferred a link-up player with an eye for goal like Cesc Fabregas.

 The pressure over tactics will again be on Del Bosque at the World Cup and the team needs to forget a painful 3-0 defeat by Brazil in the final of last year’s Confederations Cup, which led some critics to claim the world champions were past their best.